theantichris/Simple-Plugin-Framework/README.md

 ##### setParentSlug()

-The setParentSlug() method is only valid for the SubMenuPage class.
+The setParentSlug() method is only valid for the SubMenuPage class and is required.
 It sets the SubMenuPage's parent page.
 It accepts a string value, the easiest way is to use the parent page object's getSlug() method.
 Default: null

     $subMenuPage->setParentSlug($parentPage->getSlug());